 Configuration is made using the KNX software ETS.
 The product file can be downloaded from the Elsner Elektronik website on www.elsner-elektronik.de in the "Service" menu.

-After the bus voltage has been applied, the device will enter an initialisation phase lasting a few seconds.
+After the bus voltage has been applied, the device will enter an initialisation phase lasting approx. 5 seconds.
 During this phase no information can be received or sent via the bus.

 3.1.
-Addressing of the device at the bus
+Addressing the equipment